 ON THIS PAGE: You will find drawings of the main body parts affected by astrocytoma.
 Use the menu to see other pages.

 The cross section of the brain shows the long corpus callosum located under the cerebrum in the center of the brain, the septum pellucidum, which runs down from the corpus callosum, and the diencephalon, which connects the cerebrum and the brain stem.
-The brain stem is the lowest part of the brain, and made up of 3 parts: the midbrain, the pons, which bulges out from the medulla oblongata, which in turn connects to the spinal cord.
-The fourth ventricle is a fluid filled space between the brain stem and the cerebellum, underneath the colliculi of the midbrain.
+The brain stem is the lowest part of the brain.
+It is made up of 3 parts: the medulla oblongata, which connects to the spinal cord; the pons, which bulges out from the medulla oblongata; and the midbrain.
+The fourth ventricle is a fluid-filled space between the brain stem and the cerebellum, underneath the colliculi of the midbrain.

 An overall view of the body shows that the spinal cord extends from the brain stem down the back.
 Peripheral nerves branch out from the spinal cord to the rest of the body.